-Inverness is a perfect base to plan your dolphin watching adventure in Scotland.
-Located in the starting point of the famous North Coast 500 route, this town has lot of attractions to offer like the Inverness castle and many scenic drives including around Loch Ness.
+Inverness is a perfect base to plan your dolphin-watching adventure in Scotland.
+Located in the starting point of the famous North Coast 500 route, this town has a lot of attractions to offer like the Inverness castle and many scenic drives including around Loch Ness.
 Most of the land watching spots for dolphins are located in this area.
-Many of these locations are within 1 hour walking distance within the Inverness city center.
+Many of these locations are within 1-hour walking distance within the Inverness city center.

 In Chanonry Point in Fortrose and in the North Kessock village, you will find lots of photographers and locals waiting for few hours at the beach around the tide time to capture the dolphins.
 Bring your binoculars and tripods during your trip.

-Chanonry point is one of the most popular spots in Inverness to see the dolphins swim from the land.
+Chanonry Point is one of the most popular spots in Inverness to see the dolphins swim from the land.
 Land watching dolphins is a prime activity here.
-Chanonry point has a light house and is popular for lots of sea activities for example kayaking, sailing etc. You can also take your water sports equipment and head out into the sea to see the dolphins up close from here.
-It is perfect to take kids with you and they can play at the beach, watch the sea and ships while waiting for the dolphins.
-It is located between the Fortrose and Rosemarkie on the Black Isle and has its own car park.
-You should not miss the perfect chance to see the dolphins here – Free Scottish Wildlife Experience.
+Chanonry Point has a lighthouse and is popular for lots of sea activities for example kayaking, sailing, etc. You can also take your water sports equipment and head out into the sea to see the dolphins up close to here.
+It is perfect for families to take kids and pets here and they can play at the beach, watch the sea and ships while waiting for the dolphins.
+Chanonry Point is located between Fortrose and Rosemarkie on the Black Isle and has its own car park.
+You should not miss the perfect chance to see the dolphins here – One of the Free Scottish Wildlife Experience.

 Dolphins in Chanonry point appear around the rising tide time and the best time to see them is 1 hour after the low tide time.
-One can check the tide time for a given day on WillyWeather and time your visit to 1 hour afterwards.
-I would recommend to get there early to make sure to get a parking spot, we were so lucky to have gotten the last spot.
+One can check the tide time for a given day on WillyWeather and time your visit to 1 hour afterward.
+I would recommend getting there early to make sure to get a parking spot, we were so lucky to have gotten the last spot.

-On the WilliWeather Wesbite, you can enter the region and find the tide times as in the screenshot below.
+On the willyweather website, you can enter the region and find the tide times as in the screenshot below.
 Look for the low tide time in this area and then aim to get to Chanonry point around 1 hour after.

 We checked the WillyWeather site before the night for the low tide time and reached the point at about 10 am when the low tide time was marked 9 am.
 We were traveling by car as we were on a road trip and initially when we arrived it was disheartening as all the parking spots were taken, but then a couple left and we managed to get a space.